 Ferdinand grows up in a poor fisherman’s family.
 He has to quit school at an early age to start helping his father.
 There’s a war out on the ocean, and soon also a war on the shore.
 In a version of Norway that’s different than today’s, Ferdinand has to grow up and fight back.

-It’s been thee weeks since I turned twelve.
+It’s been three weeks since I turned twelve.

 Dad says: Tomorrow’s the day.
 Tomorrow you’ll come with me out on the sea.
 From tomorrow on, you’re a fisherman.